Site

 The home and farm of our 34th President, the Eisenhower National Historic Site provides a warm and personal look at the home life of Dwight and Mamie Eisenhower.

-Visit the only home Dwight and Mamie Eisenhower ever owned when home tours are offered in spring, summer and fall seasons.
-Then, each December, the National Park Service decorates the Eisenhower home for Christmas, when you can enjoy a free open house holiday tour, a self-guided walk-through of the Eisenhower home decorated as Mamie Eisenhower once did.
+Visit the only home Dwight and Mamie Eisenhower ever owned when home tours are offered seasonally.
+Each December, the National Park Service decorates the Eisenhower home for Christmas, when you can enjoy a free open house holiday tour, a self-guided walk-through of the Eisenhower home decorated as Mamie Eisenhower once did.

 Renovated in the early 1950s, the home served as a weekend getaway for the President and a meeting place for world leaders.
 Retiring to the farm in 1961, the Eisenhowers gifted the property to the federal government in 1967.
 The farm was designated as a National Historic Site in 1969.